 \section{Data analysis and comparison}

 In this section, we use the available data on simulations and observations to systematically test the concept of the critical mass.
 For this purpose, we first briefly recall the main differences between the respective datasets.
 In the case of simulations, we recall they represent idealized isolated systems.
-In most cases in the literature, their initial conditions, including the initial stellar mass $M_{\mathrm{i}}$ have been reported, as well as the main outcomes, such as the mass $M_{\mathrm{BH}}$ of the massive object that forms.
-In the case of observational data, on the other hand, we know about the current state of the system, i.e. the final stellar mass $M_{\mathrm{f}}$ and the mass of the most massive object $M_{\mathrm{BH}}$.
+In most cases in the literature, their initial conditions, including the initial stellar mass, $M_{\mathrm{i}}$, have been reported, as well as the main outcomes, such as the mass $M_{\mathrm{BH}}$ of the massive object that forms.
+In the case of observational data, on the other hand, we know about the current state of the system, namely, the final stellar mass, $M_{\mathrm{f}}$, and the mass of the most massive object, $M_{\mathrm{BH}}$.
 We also note that real observational systems may be more complex than the simulation and may include additional physical processes.
-In the case of \textsc{NSCs}, gas physics, star formation and mergers with \textsc{GCs} could play some role in their evolution.
+In the case of \textsc{NSCs}, gas physics, star formation, and mergers with \textsc{GCs} could play some role in their evolution.
 For \textsc{GCs} and \textsc{UCDs}, on the other hand, it is more plausible that the stellar systems might be evolving for very long timescales essentially in isolation and without active star formation.

-The computation of the critical mass as defined via Eq.~\ref{eq3_mass_crit_ext} in principle requires knowledge of the initial conditions and is relatively trivial in the case of numerical simulations, while in the case of observations some assumptions or estimates may be necessary to determine the critical mass scale.
+The computation of the critical mass (as defined via Eq.~\ref{eq3_mass_crit_ext}) does, in principle, require knowledge of the initial conditions and is relatively trivial in the case of numerical simulations, while in the case of observations some assumptions or estimates may be necessary to determine the critical mass scale.
 On the other hand, the efficiency parameter $\epsilon_{\mathrm{BH}}$ defined in Eq.~\ref{effbh} requires knowledge of the final stellar mass and the mass of the most massive object.
-This appears straightforward from an observational perspective, while in simulations the final stellar mass has not always been documented and may thus require an estimate.
-In the following subsections, we will first analyse the results from simulations and observations separately and subsequently attempt a comparison between simulation and observation results.
+This appears straightforward from an observational perspective, whereas in simulations, the final stellar mass has not always been documented and may thus require an estimate.
+In the following subsections, we first analyse the results from simulations and observations separately and subsequently attempt to make a comparison between simulation and observation results.